How To Be An Effective Ritual Leader

 These are some general guidelines, to help make your Wiccan ritual more magickal.

-Zsuzsanna Budapest says that ritual shouldn't be more than an hour long, or the Gods get bored and leave.
+Zsuzsanna Budapest says, somewhat tongue-in-cheek, that ritual shouldn't be more than an hour long, or the Gods get bored and leave.

-Have one focus.
-The more goals you bring in, the longer it will take AND the more diffuse the magickal energy will be.
+- Have one focus / intention.
+The more goals you bring in, the longer it will take to cover them all AND the more diffuse the magickal energy will be, spread out among all the different goals.

 If you absolutely MUST teach people something, it should be no longer than 3 minutes long.
-Or, better, make it part of the ritual.
+Or, better, make it part of the ritual, something everyone can learn by experience rather than discussion.

 Next Article on Wiccan Ritual: Planning an Engaging Pagan Ritual